Upper Yardman Scheme

-The term Upper Yardman refers to the days of sail where the smartest and bravest of seamen manned the upper yards and its adoption served to reinforce the superiority of the officer candidates to the rest of the lower-deck and suggested officer-like qualities of courage and seamanship skill.
+The term "upper yardman" originally denoted a seaman who manned the uppermost yards on a square-rigged ship, which required considerable bravery and skill.
+Its adoption served to reinforce the superiority of the officer candidates to the rest of the lower deck.

 Selection, training and promotion

 Selection for training as an upper yardman starts with a recommendation from a divisional officer that a rating be considered as a CW (Commissions and Warrants) Candidate.
 If this is approved by the captain of the prospective candidate's ship, the candidate commences a year's probation and then appears before the Admiralty Interview Board for consideration for acceptance as an upper yardman.
 Successful candidates then commence training lasting a year or more, those who pass being promoted to acting sub-lieutenant.

 Initially, the upper age limit for upper yardmen was 25, but since 1972 the scheme has accepted candidates in two age groups: upper yardmen (UY) up to 25 years old with promotion prospects similar to those of direct entry officer cadets, and senior upper yardmen (SUY) of 35 years and older who remain within the specialisation of their rating career.